commercetools/ui-kit/README.md

 * Used across different apps consumed by different teams
 * Shared language between developers and designers

+## Ownership

+The UIKit is owned **by all developers** working on the MC, meaning that there isn't a single person or a single team responsible for it.

+There might be some assigned person(s) driving its development but eventually decisions are made together (see Contributing section below).

+This implies that everyone should and is welcomed to contribute to it, just like an OSS library.

 ## Contributing

 Please _read_ before contributing to UIKIt as we settled on some informal